by Tracey Shi

 In general, hash functions are widely used in cryptography and for cryptocurrency with varying levels of structural complexity and difficulty.
 Common applications include browser security, password security, managing code repositories, authenticating data transfer, message security or “even just detecting duplicate files in storage”.

-• Password Verification and Storage.
+- Password Verification and Storage.
 Hashing is used for providing matching passwords and user credentials for authentication.
-When a user writes a clear text password alongside their username, hashing is used to give the pair an hash value stored in the database.
+When a user writes a clear text password alongside their username, hashing is used to give the pair a hash value stored in the database.
 The next time when a user logs into the account, their input password is again hashed and the resulting hashed password is used to compare if it matches with the user’s credentials.
 During this process, the user does not have to worry about their clear text password getting stored in the back end, because it has all been hashed into fixed digests of bits that resemble nothing like the original password (Source).

-• Digital signature generation.
+- Digital signature generation.
 It can be used for authenticating digital documents, data or messages, from which one can solve the digest through a given signature verifying algorithm and private key to match the output value to its input data.

-• Verify data integrity.
+- Verify data integrity.
 Making sure the data is kept intact and secure during electronic transit.

 Prerequisites for effective hash function